krzyzuj/AssetUtilities/README.md

 # Channel Packer

 Gathers the required maps, validates them, and packs channels according to your presets, significantly speeding up the workflow.
+More packing modes can be added in config if necessary.
 Registers under the Texture2D and folder context menus.

+supported map types:
-Config sections: Global, Generators, Channel Packer
+AO, Roughness, Metalness, Height, Mask, Translucency Specular, Normal, BentNormal, Bump, Albedo, SSS, Emissive, Glossiness Config sections: Global, Generators, Channel Packer

+texture compression settings types:
+Default, Normalmap, Masks, Grayscale, Displacementmap

+To add more map types, add their name, suffixes, and default values to TEXTURE_CONFIG in settings.py.

 > Note: Originally a single module with a shared backend for both the standalone version and Unreal Engine.
 It was later split for ease of use, but the core structure remains the same, so changes are drop-in across versions.